 The project is another example of the U.S. effort to create new opportunities in the Indo-Pacific.

-Yet another example is a new initiative between the United States, Australia and Japan to promote open and fair investment in the Indo-Pacific in a way that will create jobs and grow economies without burdening developing countries with debt.
+Yet another example is an initiative between the United States, Australia and Japan to promote open and fair investment in the Indo-Pacific in a way that will create jobs and grow economies without burdening developing countries with debt.

 The initiative will provide loans, insurance and grants to private businesses investing in energy, infrastructure and communications solutions in the Indo-Pacific.
 It involves OPIC and the Japan Bank for International Cooperation — and also, from Australia, the Department of Foreign Affairs and Trade and the Export Finance and Insurance Corporation.